Transforming a Web App Idea into an Advanced Technical Specification

 In this case study, we’ll show you how our business analyst worked with this client who came to us with a high-level vision for his product.

 The goal of our business analyst was to extract knowledge from our client, collect it, and create a technical specification.
-The biggest challenge was creating a technical specification based on an idea but without formalized documents.
+The biggest challenge was creating a web developer documentation based on an idea but without formalized documents.
 We didn’t have a less detailed technical specification, wireframes, or existing business processes to work from.

-A technical specification is important not only because it makes the development process more organized but also because without a technical specification we can’t provide a precise estimate for a project.
+A documentation for web development project is important not only because it makes the development process more organized but also because without a technical specification we can’t provide a precise estimate for a project.

 Apart from allowing us to make a detailed estimate, a technical specification has a number of other important functions.